neo-project/docs/en-us/node/api/validateaddress.md

-# validateaddress method
+# validateaddress Method

-Verify that the address is a correct NEO address.
+Verifies that the address is a correct NEO address.

-## Parameter description
+## Parameter Description

 address: Address.